dsyme/SampleMethStaticParamProvider/README.md

     let sqlTable = ctxt.CreateTable<"CREATE TABLE Foo COLUMNS X, Y">()

-4. A search functionality in the DbPedia provider which reveals individual entities:
+#### A search functionality in the Freebase or DbPedia provider which reveals individual entities:

     type DbPedia = DbPediaProvider<"Some Parameters">

     let ctxt = DbPedia.GetDataContext()

-      let princeTheMusician = ctxt.Ontology.People.Search<"Prince">. // At this point the completions for all people matching "Prince" would be shown
+    let princeTheMusician = ctxt.Ontology.People.Search<"Prince">.

+In the intellisense at the last point  the completions for all people matching "Prince" would be shown

 ## Can this be done today?